ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * formula: Standard chemical format using Hill format in protonated form to match reported charge
 * charge: Electric charge of compound

-The following fields are optional:
+What about the following fields?

-* aliases: List of IDs for duplicate, out-dated or otherwise repeated compounds
+* aliases: List of IDs for duplicate, out-dated or otherwise repeated compounds or ID of compound in other databases
+* abbreviation: Short name of compound
+* is_cofactor: True if the compound is a cofactor
+* deltaG: Change in free energy
+* deltaG_err:
+* mass: Mass of compound (units?)
+* pkas: do not understand the definition of the array
+* pkbs: do not understand the definition of the array

 ## Reaction file format
 A reaction file describes the biochemical reactions.
 There is one reaction per line with fields separated by tabs.
 The following fields are required: